Machine learning predicts electronic properties at relatively low computational cost

 When chemists want to model the structural and electronic properties of atoms or molecules, they often turn to a computational technique called density functional theory (DFT).
-For most uses, DFT can produce accurate results without needing too much computational power.
 When DFT fails, chemists use approaches like coupled cluster (CC) or Møller–Plesset perturbation (MP2) theories.
-These generate more reliable values than DFT does, but require thousands of times as much computational power as DFT, even for small molecules.
+These generate more reliable values than DFT does, but they require thousands of times as much computational power as DFT, even for small molecules.

 Thomas F. Miller and colleagues at California Institute of Technology now demonstrate that machine learning might be the best of both worlds—as accurate as CC or MP2 and no more costly than DFT (J. Chem.
 Theory Comput.
 2018, DOI: 10.1021/acs.jctc.8b00636).

-When computational chemists have previously tried to replace traditional computational techniques with machine learning algorithms, they’ve trained the system on data like the types of atoms or bond angles in a molecule.
-Miller’s group trained their algorithm only on localized molecular orbitals of a set of small molecules.
+Miller’s group trained its algorithm on localized molecular orbitals of a set of small molecules.
 Because molecular orbitals are agnostic to the underlying bonds and atoms, Miller says the new algorithm could predict properties for many different molecules with a small starting set of data.
-“Instead of having these huge numbers of machine learning variables” that increase as the system size grows, Miller says, “we can machine learn with respect to these molecular orbitals, which are pretty similar across different systems.”
-That makes the machine learning less complex, he adds.

 In one example, the researchers trained their algorithm on the molecular orbitals of water, then predicted the correlation energies of ammonia, methane, and hydrogen fluoride.
 For methane, the algorithm’s value was just 0.24% off from the one generated by CC, and that was the least accurate result of the three they found.
-The team’s algorithm also predicted correlation energies faster than using CC.
-For example, the calculation for a cluster of six water molecules took two minutes with machine learning, compared with 28 hours for CC.
+The algorithm’s calculation for a cluster of six water molecules took two minutes with machine learning, compared with 28 hours for CC.

-The team did find examples where the algorithm fell short.
-Their system did poorly in predicting values for butane and isobutane after training on methane and ethane.
+The team’s system did poorly in predicting values for butane and isobutane after training on methane and ethane.
 Including propane in the training set led to more accurate results.

-Miller says the same technique could be used to predict other properties for a diverse array of molecules.
-He hopes this technique will complement other machine learning and electronic structure techniques, not replace them.
-And he emphasizes that these early results are still a long way from a system that anyone could use.
+Miller emphasizes that these early results are still a long way from a system that anyone could use.
 Others agree.
 “I think it’s an excellent idea, and looks promising, but it can be harder than it looks to make it a general-purpose tool,” Kieron Burke, a computational chemist at the University of California, Irvine, says.

 Join the conversation